 Jon: Have you been indiscussion, either formal or informal, with designers or artists on the specifications of these things.

 Steve: Not since stopping the synthesizers.
-We really sort of oved out of that field because we certainly weren't making enough money at it to warrant hanging in and we had been doing other electronic stuff all that time to supplement it.
-We decided that the thing wasn't going any place but that we would other continue doing the other electronic stuff.
-On an ongoing basis, I talked to people about my synthesizers but I haven't gotten into any other heavy projects.
+We really sort of ovad out of that field because we certainly weren't making enough money at it to warrant hanging in and we had been doing other electronic stuff all that time to supplement it.
+We decided that the thing wasn't going any place but that we would

+I talked to people about my synthesizers but I haven't gotten into any other heavy projects.
 The colorizer was not a heavy project.

 The colorizer was a good afternoon.
-Very straightforwardy.I had used the circuitry that ended up in this thing origiaally as a keyer when we first put t-e studio together.
+Very straightforward; I had used the circuitry that ended up in this thing originally as a keyer when we first put the studio together.
 And a chroma key unit, you know, a chroma key switch . . . we just assembled the package.
 The circuitry to make the color is almost off the shelf.
-Most of the switchers out the tend to use the same . digital chips to vary the phase of the subcarrier, which is a 74121 XXXX chip and is the recommended one there.
+Most of the switchers out the tend to use the same . s digital chips to vary the phase of the subcarrier, which is a 74121 752% chip and is the recommended one there.
 And it's pretty much straightforward stuff.
 Thre's nothing innovative in it.

 The only thing innovative was our marketing, I think.
 We found this market that other people didnt know existed, which is a discotheque thing, and managed to exploit it.